seven-of-eleven/designare-z390-opencore-efi/README.md

-When updating from 14.x to 14.4+, or installing 14.4+ the following is recommended:
+When updating your MacOS version 14.4+, the following is recommended:

 - Set **SecureBootModel** to **Disabled** (not *default*)
 - Disable all WiFi kexts if any